Ali-Aljufairi/free-genai-bootcamp-2025/sentence-constructor/home.md

 # Final outcomes
 1. we were able to get a good response from AI Assitant but we need a lot of Promt fine tunning

-2. Reasoning Can help you shape your promt in a better than expected
+2. Reasoning Can help you shape your promt in a better than expecJted

 3. Its not easy for LLM to have natural sounding setnence like a normal japense would speak the way llm answer is a textbook way of speaking japanese
 4. Pesona is some that effect model output by a lot
+5. Scenario help model be more natural sounding Japanese